vjekoart/retrovizor/Readme.md

         * Declarative Javascript
             * Define readable code and context at the beginning: working in large teams, where team members change,... workplace/industry context
             * Maybe completely different approach: text about writing code, declarative, coding style matters, and similar, more abstract, like main philosophy when writing a code
-                * we're writing a book with formulae,...
+                * "We're writing a book with formulae,..."
+                * But better split that into multiple articles, so declarative is one, and (philosophical) text about writing code is another one
     * Go through code (in text pages, user-facing content) and coding styles
     * Go through user page
     * General: I'm not sure `text-align: justify` is going to work, try on multiple devices